 Like with other rotating category cash-back credit cards, the Discover it® Balance Transfer card requires you to use a bit of strategy to reap the full benefits of the card and you have to remember to sign up each quarter to take advantage of the bonus.
 Though Discover posts the quarterly cash back categories ahead of time, if you're not someone who wants to keep up with using your card in the quarterly bonus categories, you instead might want to consider a flat-rate credit card.

 Since you're looking at a balance transfer credit card, the other, perhaps more important downside is that you will pay a balance transfer fee with this card.
 It's 3% of each transfer, which isn't huge (some cards charge up to 5%), but it is something to keep in mind.
 That said, if you have a balance on one card that's racking up interest charges each month, even paying that 3% fee likely means you'll come out ahead.

 Discover it® Balance Transfer Credit Card vs. Capital One® Quicksilver® Cash Rewards Credit Card

 Neither card charges an annual fee or foreign transaction fees, but their reward structures are different.
-Instead of rotating categories like the Discover it® Balance Transfer credit card offers, Capital One® Quicksilver® Cash Rewards Credit Card members earn 1.5 percent cash back on every purchase without any caps or categories and your cash back doesn't expire as long as your account remains open.
+Instead of rotating categories like the Discover it® Balance Transfer credit card offers, Capital One® Quicksilver® Cash Rewards Credit Card members earn 1.5% cash back on every purchase without any caps or categories and your cash back doesn't expire as long as your account remains open.

 If you're looking for a simple rewards earning structure and don't need the full 18 months to pay off a balance, you might consider the Capital One® Quicksilver® Cash Rewards Credit Card.
-That said, if you max out those 5 percent categories each quarter, you'll likely earn quite a lot more in rewards.
+That said, if you max out those 5% categories each quarter, you'll likely earn quite a lot more in rewards.